shadymohamed532001/Rooms/README.md

   <img src="assets/appIcon.png" alt="Roome Logo" width="100">
 </p>

 Roome is a Flutter app designed to help users find and book hotels for their vacations or leisure activities.
 The app provides a user-friendly interface to explore various hotel options (Near Me, Recommended, Popular) and make reservations.
-With features like clean architecture, Cubit state management, local notifications, OpenStreetMap integration, dark mode, hotel details, and favorite.
+With features like clean architecture, Cubit state management, local notifications, OpenStreetMap integration, dark mode, hotel details, and favorites.
 Roome app is fully responsive, ensuring a seamless experience across different devices and screen sizes.

 ## Table of Contents